 - a.
-Smoke detectors located where required by code and operable; b.
-A fire extinguisher (minimum rating 2A10BC) located in a visible clearly labeled location; - c.
-Carbon monoxide alarm(s) where required by code and operable d.
+Smoke detectors located where required by code and operable; - b.
+A fire extinguisher (minimum rating 2A10BC) located in a visible clearly labeled location: - c.
+Carbon monoxide alarm(s) where required by code and operable g.
+No fire hazards are observed (e.g. combustibles are kept away from heat sources, extension cords and outlet strips are used in a compliant manner, dryer vent is free from obstruction, no exposed electrical wiring);

 The address number is posted and visible using 4" tall or larger numbers on a contrasting background;

-.
-Access in/out of the facility complies with applicable codes (e.g. stairs, handrails);
+- .
+Access in/out of the facility complies with applicable codes (e.g. stairs, handrails); - f.
 Proper access to the electrical panel is provided;